SMoreno-dev/disney-api/README.md

 * Creating and Deleting associations between genres and movies
 * Integration tests using Supertest + Mocha and Chai

+## API Documentation

->You can find a Swagger description of the endpoints [here](https://app.swaggerhub.com/apis/SMoreno-dev/disney-api/1.0)
+You can find a description of each endpoint and schemas including examples, using Swagger, [here.](https://app.swaggerhub.com/apis/SMoreno-dev/disney-api/1.0)

 ## Dependencies